Frederica Sagor Maas: Post-Hollywood

 The war years found the couple back seeking unsteady work and writing for political campaigns.
 It was in 1941 that they wrote Miss Pilgrim's Progress, the story that would become The Shocking Miss Pilgrim.
 Bad representation caused the story to sell for a pittance, and it would not be produced until 1947 when it was rendered almost unrecognizable in an adaptation by Darryl F. Zanuck's 20th Century Fox for Betty Grable.

 The Maas couple continued to live a hand-to-mouth existence struggling in Hollywood.
 During this time they were even interrogated by the FBI for having subscribed to two allegedly Communist publications.
 "I'm something of a Bolshevik.
 I'm always for the underdog … I remember when I was 17 or 18, marching in a New York parade, right before women got the vote.
 I marched in the schoolteacher segment, because my sister was a schoolteacher.
 I remember we held hands, and I remember how I felt.
 My God, I thought I was revolutionizing the world."

 Having had enough "swell fish", Frederica Sagor Maas took a job as a policy typist with an insurance agency in 1950, quickly working her way up to insurance broker.
 Ernest took up ghost writing professional business articles and freelance story editing.
-Ernest succumbed to Parkinson's disease in 1986 at age 94.
+Ernest succumbed to Parkinson's disease in 1986, at the age of 94.